All Things Noodles: The Best Easy-To-Make Noodles Across Asia

 Real talk: East Asians take their noodles seriously.
 From wheat, rice, potato, to rolled, stretched, extruded, pulled, stir-fried, or boiled, you can do just about anything with noodles.
 We’re taking you on a virtual food-trip across Asia so you can find the perfect brand of noodles for your dream Asian noodle dish!

-Chinese Noodles: Annie’s Chinese Kung Pao Noodle Bowl - Case of 6
+Chinese Noodles: Annie’s Chinese Kung Pao Noodle Bowl - Pack of 6

 The origins of noodles might be disputed but the history of Chinese noodles dates back to as early as 25C, which makes it among the earliest producers of the noodles across the globe.
 In the age of instant takeout, Annie Chun’s Kung Pao Noodle Bowl is another convenient product that you can chow down as soon as the midnight cravings kick in.
 Ready to eat after 2 minutes in the microwave, indulge your taste buds with some bouncy Hokkien wheat noodles under a hot and tangy Kung Pao sauce and bok choy and carrots.
 It might be an instant dish but it’s as flavorful and filling as your neighborhood’s Chinese restaurant’s Kung Pao noodles!